MakeSchool-Tutorials/sa-2018-node-reddit/P01-Setting-Up-I/content.md

 </html>
 ```

+[TODO: explain why css goes in the head and js goes in the body, review HTML structure]

 ## Handlebars

 [TODO: no code writing here, just a little deeper overview of what Handlebars is, what the `{{...}}` tags are, etc...]